strimzi/proposals/06x-new-kafka-roller.md

          numRetries: 10
 ```
 15. The `maxRetries` of 10 is reached for `broker-6`, therefore the roller throws `UnrestartableNodesException` and the reconciliation fails.
 The operator logs the number of remaining segments and logs to recover.
-16. When the next reconciliation starts, all the nodes are observed and their contexts are updated. `broker-6` node has finished performing log recovery therefore have `SERVING` state.
-All nodes have `SERVING` state and no reason to restart except `broker-9` and `broker-10`.
+16. When the next reconciliation starts, all the nodes are observed and their contexts are updated. `broker-6` node has finished performing log recovery therefore have `READY` state.
+All nodes have `READY` state and no reason to restart except `broker-9` and `broker-10`.
 17. Broker nodes that have no reason to restart are checked if their configurations have been updated.
 The `min.insync.replicas` has been updated to 1 therefore the roller sends a request containing the configuration update to the brokers and then transitions nodes' state to `RECONFIGURED`.
 18. Observe the broker nodes that have configuration updated, and wait until they have `LEADING_ALL_PREFERRED` state.
 19. The roller considers restarting `broker-10` and `broker-9` as they still have `MANUAL_ROLLING_UPDATE` reason.
 20. It sends requests to describe all the topic partitions and their `min.insync.replicas` configuration and finds that all topic partitions are fully replicated.
 21. The roller create 2 batches with a single node in each because `broker-10` and `broker-9` share topic partition, "topic-A":
 22. It then restarts the batch containing `broker-10`.
-It waits for it to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
+It waits for it to have `READY` and then `LEADING_ALL_PREFERRED` state.
 The same is repeated for the batch containing `broker-9`.
-23. All nodes have `SERVING` or `LEADING_ALL_PREFERRED` and no exception was thrown therefore the reconciliation completes successfully.
+23. All nodes have `READY` or `LEADING_ALL_PREFERRED` and no exception was thrown therefore the reconciliation completes successfully.

 ### Switching from the old KafkaRoller to the new KafkaRoller